beginning of content

 Key facts

-• ME/CFS is a complex illness where extreme fatigue and other symptoms reduce your ability to function.
+• Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) is a complex illness where extreme tiredness and other symptoms reduce your ability to function.

-• These symptoms worsen after exercise or mental effort and don’t improve with rest or sleep.
+• These symptoms get worse after exercise or mental effort and don't improve with rest or sleep.

 • No one knows what causes ME/CFS.

-• There’s no cure for ME/CFS but your doctor can suggest treatment strategies that can help improve your symptoms and your ability to function.
+• There's no cure for ME/CFS but your doctor can suggest treatments that can help improve your symptoms.

-Doctors do not yet understand the cause of ME/CFS, and there is no simple cure.
-If you or your child has ME/CFS, your doctor can suggest treatments you may find helpful.
+Doctors do not yet understand the cause of ME/CFS, and there is no cure.

-Your PEM may appear immediately after activity or may sometimes be delayed by up to 3 days.
-It can last for 24 hours or for a few days.
-A more serious relapse can last for weeks or months.
+Your PEM may appear immediately after activities or may be delayed by up to 3 days.
+It can take 24 hours or more to recover.
+Symptoms do not improve with rest.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.